Is Paul a Reinterpreter or False Teacher? An Alternate View

 Reinterpreter view: Paul saw himself as expanding Jesus’ mission to Gentiles, requiring constant defense of his unique calling.

-False-teacher view: His defensiveness reveals that the earliest church never fully accepted his claims.
+False-teacher view: His defensiveness reveals that the earliest church never fully accepted his claims, and even his followers in Asia turned away from him.

 Paul’s Use of Deception